 Another example of Santa Clara's excellent academic facilities is Lucas Hall, home of the Leavey School of Business.
 This modern 85,000-square-foot building houses classrooms, meeting rooms, offices, study spaces, and a café.
-Classrooms are equipped with state-of-the art videoconferencing equipment as well as a multi-platform system to record faculty lectures for later review by students.
-Vari Hall (formerly Arts & Sciences), adjacent to Lucas Hall, is home to the Markkula Center for Applied Ethics as well as academic departments, classrooms, and a 2,200-square-foot digital television studio, regarded as among the best studios found on any campus nationwide.
+Classrooms are equipped with state-of-the-art videoconferencing equipment as well as a multiplatform system to record faculty lectures for later review by students.
+Vari Hall, adjacent to Lucas Hall, is home to the Markkula Center for Applied Ethics as well as academic departments, classrooms, and a 2,200-square-foot digital television studio, regarded as among the best studios found on any campus nationwide.

 The Robert F. Benson Memorial Center serves as a hub for campus life.
-The Benson Center offers dining services and houses the campus bookstore, the campus post office, and meeting rooms.
+The Benson Memorial Center offers dining services and houses the campus bookstore, student and administrative offices, lounges, and meeting rooms.
 The University's main dining hall, The Marketplace, resembles an upscale food court with numerous stations and options.
-For a more informal experience, The Bronco is the Benson Center's late-night venue, serving beverages and pub-style food.
+For a more informal experience, The Bronco is the Center's late-night venue, serving beverages and pub-style food.

-Another hot-spot for student life, the Paul L. Locatelli, S.J., Student Activity Center, includes a 6,000 square-foot gathering hall with a high ceiling that can accommodate dances and concerts as well as pre- and postgame activities.
+Another hot-spot for student life, the Paul L. Locatelli, S.J., Student Activity Center, includes a 6,000 square-foot gathering hall with a high ceiling that can accommodate dances and concerts as well as pre- and post-game activities.
 Designed with environmental sensitivity, the building is energy efficient and has daytime lighting controls and motion sensors to maximize use of natural light.
-For fitness-minded students, the Pat Malley Fitness and Recreation Center features a 9,500-square-foot weight training and cardiovascular exercise room, three basketball courts, a swimming pool, and other facilities to support the recreational and fitness needs of the campus community.
+For fitness-minded students, the Pat Malley Fitness and Recreation Center features a 9,500-square-foot weight training and cardiovascular exercise room, three basketball courts, a swimming pool, an adjacent outdoor workout area, sand volleyball and basketball courts, and other facilities to support the recreational and fitness needs of the campus community.

 Athletics and the Arts

-The University recognizes the arts as an important part of life at Santa Clara University.
-The new Edward M. Dowd Art and Art History Building opened in 2016, housing an integrated fine arts program that is already a destination and a center for inspiration, innovation, and engagement in the arts and art history in Silicon Valley.
+The University recognizes the arts as a central part of life at Santa Clara University.
+The Edward M. Dowd Art and Art History Building, opened in 2016, houses an integrated art history and studio arts program that is a center for inspiration, innovation, and engagement in the arts and art history in Silicon Valley.
+An important arts destination in the Bay Area, the Department of Art and Art History\'s gallery exhibits work from a diverse group of established and emerging artists, and provides a dynamic teaching and learning resource for faculty, staff, students, and the community.
 The de Saisset Museum, the University's accredited museum of art and history, presents changing art exhibitions throughout the year and serves as the caretaker of the University's California History Collection, which includes artifacts from the Native American, Mission, and early Santa Clara College periods.